ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/4th Level/Thermophlastic Net.md

 - **Duration**:
 	- Instant.
 - **Effects**:
-	- A net made out of [[Sticky Chemical]] shoots out towards a creature within range.
+	- A net made out of [[Thermophlastic]] shoots out towards a creature within range.
 The creature must make a dexterity saving throw to avoid the net.
 		- On a failure they become [[Grappled]] for 1 turn and are knocked away from the caster 10ft.
 		- On a success, nothing happens.
 		- If the creature is knocked into a wall, they are [[Grappled]] for an additional turn and take 1d8 bludgeoning damage.